shanibider/React-Code-Practice-Projects/README.md

-# JavaScript Code Practice Repository
+# JavaScript + React Code Practice

 Welcome to my JavaScript code practice repository!
 This collection encompasses various exercises and practices covering front-end development with React, back-end development with Node.js, and other essential concepts.